 Inspections of Student Rooms to Investigate Suspected Violations: If there is reasonable cause to belief that College policies, procedures, rules, or regulations are being violated, the vice president of student affairs and dean of students or his/her designee may authorize entry into a student’s room.
 This may be done either verbally or in writing.
 Such inspections are considered a reasonable exercise of the College’s responsibility to maintain discipline and an educational atmosphere.
 When practical, the inspection will be conducted in the presence of the occupants of the room.
 At least two members of the College staff will conduct the inspection and a full written report of the inspection will be given to the vice president of student affairs and dean of students.
 College officials with probable cause may search a residence without approval by the vice president of student affairs and dean of students, particularly when there is reason to believe that illegal drugs are being used, sold, bought, or given away in that residence or if other potentially dangerous situations are present.

 Confiscation of Items or Property: During the course of any inspection, if any property is observed which is unlawful or in violation of College policies, procedures, rules, or regulations, the property may be confiscated.
 The decision to confiscate property is made on the basis of common sense, property value, and the likelihood of rapid disposal.
-All confiscated property will be given immediately to student affairs or public safety staff, and he/she will send a full report to the vice president of student affairs and dean of students.
+All confiscated property will be given immediately to student affairs or public safety staff, and the staff member will send a full report to the vice president of student affairs and dean of students.
 Confiscated property will not be returned if it is deemed in violation of College policies, procedures, rules, or regulations.

 Room Health and Safety Inspections